 At present, A+ partly complies with the defined requirements for accessibility.
 Further improvements are needed, especially:

-Further detail can be seen in the results of the self-evaluation carried out in Summer 2020.
+Further detail can be seen in the results of the self-evaluation carried out in summer 2020.

 We are actively working to address the accessibility issues that have been identified.

-This summary was created in August 2020.
+This summary was last updated in June 2022.